SpikeHD/AmazonMonitor/README.md

 ## minutes_per_check

 The amount of minutes before each check cycle is run.
 A good number is around 2 or 3.

+## seconds_between_check

+The amount of second to pause in between each item in the check cycle.
+This defaults to 5 seconds, which is a perfectly fine number.
+If you increase this, make sure you increase the `minutes_per_check` as well, or else check cycles may overlap and cause issues.

 ## ~~search_response_ms~~